 F-1 and J-1 students who are non-residents for tax purposes are subject to withholding at the same rates as resident aliens and tax citizens, unless the income is excluded from taxation or otherwise exempt in accordance with a tax treaty.

 The following information is intended to assist F-1 and J-1 students who are non-resident aliens for tax purposes in completing withholding forms.
-These forms are completed and submitted to your employer the time of hire and should be updated each year.
-The information provided on these forms indicate to your employer how much and what kind, if any, taxes should be withheld from
+These forms are completed and submitted to your employer at the time of hire and should be updated each year.